subhamX/train-ticketing/README.md

 ## Key Features

-1. Users can look for all trains, with their details and all active, inactive and expired booking instances of that train.
+1. The project uses dynamic SQL techniques, procedures, triggers, for consistency, and faster query execution.

-2. Users can enter source, destination and date of journey and find if there are any trains available for following parameters.
+2. Client can browse though the trains catalogue, their details and all active booking instances of it.

-3. Users can book tickets for multiple passengers at once.
+3. The project implements an easy to use trains search view with autosuggestions for train stations.
+Client can enter source, destination and date of journey and find if there are any trains available for following parameters.

-4. Users can cancel multiple confirmed seats.
+4. Both booking tickets and cancel tickets operation can be performed on multiple passengers at once.

 5. Admin can add trains, coaches, and booking instances from the user interface and need not write any SQL query.

-6. Our portal supports multiple coaches and the Admin can define which coach schema to choose at the time of adding a booking instance.
+6. Our portal supports multiple coaches, and the Admin can define which coach schema to choose at the time of adding a booking instance.

 ## Technology Stack
 1. TypeScript